Agneta Stark

-Agneta Stark (born 9 February 1946), is the vice chancellor of Dalarna University in Sweden and was the president of the International Association for Feminist Economics (IAFFE) from 2012 to 2013.
-She is also the vice chair of the Association of Swedish Higher Education.
+Agneta Stark (born 9 February 1946), was the vice chancellor of Dalarna University in Sweden from 2004-2010.
+Previously, Stark served as president of the International Association for Feminist Economics (IAFFE) (2012-2013) and as vice chair of the Association of Swedish Higher Education.

 The main areas of research that she covers are economic theory, accounting theory, and also, gender and economic change.

 Education

-Stark gained her economics degree from the Stockholm School of Economics, her LL.
-M. and her doctorate in business administration were from Stockholm University.
+Stark gained her economics degree from the Stockholm School of Economics.
+She also earned an LL.
+M. and a doctorate in business administration from Stockholm University.

 Honours

 In 2004 Karlstad University awarded Agneta Stark an honorary doctorate.